 The Lasius family consists of about 80 ant species.
 24 of them are located in the northern or middle parts of Europe.
 They’re a family of small workers and males, in contrast to their large queens.
 The moisture ants are mostly nocturnal.
 Many of them are considered “friendly” due to their weak jaws and relatively low levels of agressiveness.
 They build their nests in the ground next to rocks or dead wood.

 Formica – Wood Ants

-The type species for this family of ants is the European red wood ant – Formica rufa.
+The type species for this family of ants is the European red wood ant species – Formica rufa.
 The family is a large one regarding their northern habitats, with about 160 species.
 Their workers are large, quick and aggressive.
 Parts of the Formica family bulds large mounds of forest material, creating the classic ant hill.
 To defend themselves, they have a acid glands to spray at their enemies.

 Camponotus – Carpenter Ants

 With about 1000 species worldwide, the Carpenter family covers large portions of the Earth.
 There are 13 species in the Nordics, but strangely enough not one has been found to inhabit the british isles.
-The carpenter ants are huge and it is not uncommon that they are their regions largest ants.
+The carpenter ant species are huge and it is not uncommon that they are their regions largest ants.
 The different species prefer to nest in both dead and living trees, and are often considered as pests.
 Apart form trees they like to dig into facades of houses.

 The red ants are one of the ant species families that’s easiest to spot and recognize.
 They are dressed in orange, brown and red and if you look at them closely you will notice their exoskeleton has lines on it.
 The Myrmica family consists of about 150 species.
 All of them are constricted to the paleo arctic region.
 The species can settle in sand, dirt och tufts of grass or moss and form great colonies with many queens.
 They are commonly know as red ants.
 Their sting can actually hurt quite a bit.